rubiojr/rubiojr.github.com/_posts/2013-04-29-distributing-complex-ruby-scripts-with-omnibus-generated-debian-packages.md

 #
 # The software files for these deps have been created for
 # us already (see https://github.com/opscode/omnibus-software)
-# and Omnibus will make use them if not found in our
+# and Omnibus will make use of them if not found in our
 # configuration.
 #
 dependency "libxml2"